-- 6.5 Nonvolatile Residue-Determine nonvolatile residue with the method specified in 2008 Appendix C to AHRI Standard 700-2012, Part 3. - 6.6 Non-condensable gases-Determine non-condensable gases with the method specified in 2008 Appendix C to AHRI Standard 700-2012, Part 5. - 6.7 Suspended Matter and Sediment-While performing the nonvolatile residue analysis, examine visually for any suspended matter or sediment.
-Observation of any suspended matter or sediment shall constitute failure of this test. - 6.8 Determine color with the method specified in Test Method D2108.
+6.5 Nonvolatile Residue-Determine the nonvolatile residue in accordance with the gravimetric method specified in 2008 Appendix C to AHRI Standard 700-2014, Part 3.

+6.6 Non-Condensable Gases-Determine non-condensable gases using the method specified in 2008 Appendix C to AHRI Standard 700-2014, Part 4.

+6.7 Suspended Matter and Sediment-While performing the nonvolatile residue analysis, examine visually for any suspended matter or sediment.
+Observation of any suspended matter or sediment shall constitute failure of this test.

+6.8 Determine color with the method specified in Test Method D2108.
 Results should be used as an indicator of other contamination, and must have a description of what is observed as well as the value recorded on the final report.
 Results from the color test that are inconsistent with outcome from other required tests will be the basis for repeat testing to validate the test results of specific properties.